ipspace/netlab/docs/dev/config/initial.md

 ### Interface Addresses

-IPv4 and IPv6 interface addresses could be specified as strings in CIDR format or as boolean values if your device supports unnumbered interfaces.
+If your device supports unnumbered interfaces, IPv4 and IPv6 interface addresses could be specified as strings in CIDR format or as boolean values.

 If your device doesn't support unnumbered IPv4 or IPv6 addresses, use a configuration template similar to this one (Linux):